John Sherman (businessman): Career

-Sherman graduated from Ottawa University.
+Sherman began his business career in telecommunications before shifting to energy.
 He founded LPG Services Group, which later merged with Dynegy.
 In 1996, Sherman founded Inergy.
-It merged with Crestwood Holdings in 2013.
+It merged with Crestwood Holdings in 2013, reporting an enterprise value of $8 billion.
+He divested control of the company in 2014.

 Sherman bought a minority share of the Cleveland Indians in 2016, and became their vice chairman.